HelloJavaWorld123/reactive-streams-jvm/CONTRIBUTING.md

 ## General Workflow

-1. Make sure you have signed the Copyright Statement, see above.
+1. Make sure you have signed the Contributor License Agreement, see above.
 2. Before starting to work on a change, make sure that:
     1. There is a ticket for your work in the project's issue tracker.
 If not, create it first.
 It can help accelerating the pull request acceptance process if the change is agreed upon beforehand within the ticket, but in some cases it may be preferable to discuss the necessity of the change in consideration of a concrete proposal.
     2. The ticket has been scheduled for the current milestone.